 Tree Names

-Nimrod and Dianna in full gloryMany a climber got their training in "Nimrod" or "Diana," TCI's first teaching trees.The trees we use for climbing are always named.
-After all, they're living things that share the world with us.
+Nimrod and Dianna in full gloryMany a climber got their training in TCI's first teaching trees, "Nimrod" and "Diana.".Climbers often name the trees we climb.
+After all, they are living things that share the world with us.
 Personal names help us identify climbing trees and help us develop a more personal relationship with them.
-In the past, trees used as markers for travelers because of their size and location were given names and became landmarks.
+In the past, trees were used as markers for travelers because of their size, location, or directional lean were given names and became landmarks.

 Tree climbers name their trees for different reasons.
 The name might be for someone they know or revere, or it might be mythical in nature.
 The tree might be named for its shape or its resemblance to something else in nature.
 Some trees receive conventional names at first, but usually end up with creative, offbeat nicknames.
-Though the team of climbers might decide to name the tree together, the first person to make the ascent in it generally performs the "naming ceremony."
+Though the team of climbers might decide to name the tree together, the first person to make the ascent into a new tree has the honor of naming it.

 Join Our Mailing List